mozilla/www.ccadb.org/rootstores/how.md

 If there are any questions about your application, we will get back to you.
-Otherwise, once we have received this information, Mozilla will make a determination on whether to include your organization as a Root Store Member and communicate its determination to you, along with any information about your membership and participation.
+Otherwise, once we have received this information, Mozilla will make a determination on whether to include your organization as a Root Store Operator and communicate its determination to you, along with any information about your membership and participation.